 Sepsis Alliance Clinical Community Roundtable: Sepsis Program Performance Improvement - Part 1

-In this peer-to-peer roundtable discussion moderated by a clinical advisor, Sepsis Alliance Clinical Community members will examine the key components of robust sepsis programs and share the successes and challenges they have experienced with their own programs.
-Discussion topics will include panelists' current program structures, protocols, metrics, and education.
-Panelists will share what has worked at their institutions, where they still struggle to show improvement, and how to garner buy-in and engagement.
+In this peer-to-peer roundtable discussion moderated by a clinical advisor, Sepsis Alliance Clinical Community members examine the key components of robust sepsis programs and share the successes and challenges they have experienced with their own programs.
+Discussion topics include panelists' current program structures, protocols, metrics, and education.
+Panelists share what has worked at their institutions, where they still struggle to show improvement, and how to garner buy-in and engagement.

 Nurses, advanced practice providers, physicians, emergency responders, pharmacists, medical technologists, respiratory therapists, physical/occupational therapists, infection prevention specialists, data/quality specialists, and more.

 At the end of this event, participants will be able to: